Updated: November 25, 2024

 The Carcar City Museum is a perfect example of American-era civic architecture in the Philippines, featuring an impressive façade and vintage design that reflect its storied past.
 Mayor Mariano Mercado initiated construction in 1929, and his wife Flora Base Mercado, along with Governor Sotero Cabahug, officially inaugurated it in 1937.
 Its colonial-inspired design showcases wide staircases, high ceilings, and wooden interiors, all of which beautifully capture the building’s 1929 roots.

 Apart from being a well-known historical museum, the site is also known for its spooky reputation.
-The historical landmark exudes an intriguing aura of mystery, as both staff and guests have reported chilling experiences such as sudden cold drafts and the eerie feeling of watching.
+The historical landmark exudes an intriguing aura of mystery, as both staff and guests have reported chilling experiences such as sudden cold drafts and the eerie feeling of being watched while alone.

 Hauntingly Beautiful Structures in the Philippines